 “This is attention- seeking behavior— and she is likely having a bigger reaction because you are in the room,” the therapist said, asking the staffer to leave the room.

 Surely the therapist had good intentions for Ana.
 But the way she chose to address the girl’s crying illustrates the stark contrast between various approaches to helping such children.
 Ana’s therapist was trained in the science of behavioral therapy, which treats a range of behaviors as fair game for reinforcement and consequences.
-In contrast, developmental and relationship-based approaches value the child’s emotions in the context of primary relationships.
+In contrast, developmental and relationship-based approaches use the child’s emotions as a guide for all interactions.

 What I saw was a child in distress, moving from calm alertness (the “green zone”) to emotional dysregulation (the “red zone”).
 Tina Bryson and Dan Siegel, authors of the new book The Yes Brain would say that Ana’s fall caused her to go from a “Yes Brain State” to a “No Brain State,” in which she was temporarily unable to make decisions, think clearly or talk about her actions.

-Here’s the problem: When Ana’s parents placed her in the preschool program, they had no idea that it had a particular orientation, namely, that behaviors are learned from the environment (conditioned).
+Here’s the problem: When Ana’s parents placed her in the preschool program, they had no idea that it had a particular orientation, namely, that all behaviors are learned from the environment (conditioned) and are subject to consequences.
 The staff at the preschool generally reinforced “preferred” behavior and ignored “less preferred” behavior.
 Her parents might have been more comfortable with a school using a relationship-based approach, one that prioritizes the supportive relationships in a child’s life over compliance and readily observable behaviors.

-But Ana’s parents had no easy way of knowing that they had choices regarding the best environment and approach for their child.
+But Ana’s parents had no easy way of knowing that they had choices regarding the best environment and approach for their child with special needs.

 In my state, California, a small but mighty group of volunteer parents and professionals has been working for years to make sure that when a child needs support, parents are fully informed about the choices before them.